shuber/curl/README.markdown

 ### Basic Configuration Options

-You can easily set the referer or user-agent like so
+You can easily set the referer or user-agent

 	$curl->referer = 'http://google.com';
 	$curl->user_agent = 'some user agent string';